NumEconCopenhagen/projects-2024-sarah-og-pernille/modelproject/README.md

 # Model analysis project

 Our project is titled **The Basic Solow Model and an extension** and is about The Basic Solow Model and The Solow Model with technological growth.
-Furthermore we do an analysis of how the economy with technological growth will be affected by a permanent shoch to the saving rate.
+Furthermore we do an analysis of how the economy with technological growth will be affected by a permanent shoch to the saving rate and techonological growth.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).